Fire and Emergency Services

 It is the responsibility of the home or cottage owner to ensure access on privately maintained roads for Emergency Vehicles.

-Access should be maintained to a minimum of 6 metres ( 20 feet ) wide by 4 metres ( 13 feet ) high.
+Access should be maintained to a minimum of six metres ( 20 feet ) wide by four metres ( 13 feet ) high.
 Turn around areas at the end of lane-ways should also be constructed with a diameter of 18 metres ( 66 feet ).
 Grades should be kept to a maximum 12 degrees.
 Also, please keep in mind that today’s Emergency Vehicles can be quite heavy and require that road beds, bridges, etc. be designed to support these loads.

-Most of all, please REMEMBER, we can’t help you – if we can’t get there.
+REMEMBER, we can’t help you – if we can’t get there.